If you’re looking for some easy games for a winter party, today I’ll share the ones that worked for us!

 *Please note, this post contains affiliate links.
 If you click my links and make a purchase, I will receive a small commission at no additional cost to you.

 If you are looking for other party ideas for this age group, you might want to also consider A Lego Themed Party!
-That can be fun any time of the year!
+That theme can be fun at a winter party or any time of the year!

 Have you created any easy games for a winter party?